 State P3: Suspend Initiator.
 A suspend initiator waits for bias to be zero.
-If NOTIFY_HOLD BIAS_HANDSHAKE elapses and the connected peer PHY has not driven TpBias low, the suspend operation has faulted and the Fault bit is set to one.
-In either case the suspend initiator disables the generation of first drives TpBias low for BIAS_HANDSHAKE time and then places the all outputs in a high-impedance state.
+If BIAS_HANDSHAKE elapses and the connected peer PHY has not driven TpBias low, the suspend operation has faulted and the Fault bit is set to one.
+In either case the suspend initiator first drives TpBias low for BIAS_HANDSHAKE time and then places all outputs in a high-impedance state.